mark-h-meng/Coursera-Full-Stack-Web-Development/5 Server-side Development with NodeJS/week-4/exercise-4-3-oauth-and-user-authentication/README.md

 Step 6 Copying the necessary files to corresponding directories

- * Move the folder /models to the folder /mongoose-population
+ * Move / Merge the folder /models to the folder /mongoose-population
  * Move the app.js to the folder /mongoose-population
+ * Move the config.js to the folder /mongoose-population
+ * Move the authenticate.js to the folder /mongoose-population
- * Move the folder /routes to the folder /mongoose-population
+ * Move / Merge the folder /routes to the folder /mongoose-population

+Step 7 Registering your app on Facebook

+ Go to https://developers.facebook.com/apps/ and register your app by following the instructions there and obtain your App ID and App Secret, and then update config.js with the information.

+ Start your server and test your application.
+You can log in using Facebook by accessing https://localhost:3443/users/facebook which will redirect you to Facebook for authentication and return to your server.

-Step 7 Starting the server & Test
+Step 8 Starting the server & Test

  Install all required modules: